News & Blog

 Not the Same Bedtime Story Again!
 Why?

-Does Repeating children’s stories boost their vocabulary?
+Do Repeating children’s stories boost their vocabulary?

-Children who demand the same story be read to them over and over maybe learning more than those who choose a different tale every time, according to academics.
+According to academics, children who demand the same story be read over and over may learn more than those who choose a different tale every time.
 Research at the University of Sussex found that repetition in reading storybooks is more likely to help a child acquire a broader vocabulary.

-Daily Telegraph, Monday, 21st Feb 2011.
+Daily Telegraph, Monday, 21st February 2011.